matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

 The MSC strives to not be prescriptive in treating URIs except the `action` query parameter.
-Actions without user confirmation may lead to unintended leaks of certain metadata so this MSC recommends asking for a user consent - recognising that not all clients are in position for that.
+Actions without user confirmation may lead to unintended leaks of certain metadata and/or changes in the account state with respect to Matrix.
+To reiterate, clients SHOULD ask for a user consent if/when they can unless applying the action doesn't lead to sending persistent (message or state) events on user's behalf.

 ## Conclusion